 Moms Clean Air Force Ohio attended the Coshocton Earth Day Celebration.

-Field consultant, Laura Burns spoke on a panel at a Keep Wayne Wild event.
+Field organizer Laura Burns spoke on a panel at a Keep Wayne Wild event.

 Moms Clean Air Force Ohio hosted a press conference in Mansfield to highlight disapproval of President Trump’s executive order that attacks clean air safeguards.